tranvansang/express-transformer/README.md

 )
 ```

-- How to use `.message` in this way.
+- How to use the `.message` in this a combination?

 Unfortunately, `.message` is not yet a plugin.
-Because it requires internally access to overwrite the configuration of the previous transformations in the chain.
+Because it requires internal access to overwrite the configuration of the previous transformations in the chain.
-Recklessly changing the internal to make this available is not neccessary now and would reduce the flexibility of the library for future development.
+Recklessly changing the internal to make this available is not neccessary for now and it would reduce the flexibility of the library in future development.

 Workaround.